Exanthiax/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

     - ""
     - " &fThe &a2x Sell Multiplier Booster&f has ended"
     - " &fGet another one here: &ahttps://store.ecomc.net/package/756888"
     - ""
+  increment: # Broadcast message when the booster is incremented (i.e. player activates another one).
+    - ""
+    - " %player%&f has extended the &a2x Sell Multiplier Booster&f!"
+    - " &fThis booster will now last another hour, be sure to thank them!"
+    - ""
 ```